danielsaidi/PrintingKit/README.md

 </p>

-## About PrintingKit
+# PrintingKit

-PrintingKit is a Swift SDK that helps you print images, strings, views, PDFs etc. in Swift and SwiftUI.
+PrintingKit is a Swift and SwiftUI SDK that helps you print images, strings, views, PDFs etc. directly from your app.

 With PrintingKit, you just have to create a `Printer` instance, or use `Printer.shared`, then use it to print any of these supported `PrintItem` types: